 Chilies: Packing Heat in More Ways Than One

 Where do chilies enter the picture?
 It turns out that capsaicin, a molecule in chilies, actually produces a chemical “heat.”
-That heat, in turn, stimulates our immune systems.
+That heat, in turn, stimulates our immune system.
 Scientists wanted to test this hypothesis by giving capsaicin to mice with type 1 diabetes, thinking it would increase their autoimmune response.

 As so often occurs in the field of research, the opposite happened, and that’s where it got really interesting.
 The capsaicin spurred the mice’s guts to produce anandamide, an endocannabinoid that controls appetite and energy, among many other functions.
 The mice grew healthier, experienced less gut inflammation, and even became “cured” of diabetes.